Go to content

 charities we support

-We believe that giving is a vital part of our ministry, both as individuals and as a church.
+We believe that giving is a vital part of who we are as a people who follow a generous God.

-As a church we support a number of charities:
+As a church family we support a number of charities:

 GenR8